killianobrien/calc2324/meangirls.md

 ---
 title: Mean Girls math competition
+author: Killian O'Brien
 ---

 ## *Mean Girls*

 Friday's tutorial prompted a discussion of the math competition towards the end of the 2004 film [Mean Girls](https://www.imdb.com/title/tt0377092/), an American High School comedy.

-I haven't seen the film, but looked up the math competition scene.
+I haven't seen the film, but looked up the <a href="https://www.youtube.com/watch?v=qscPswsNzpw" target="_blank">math competition scene</a>.

 ![What is the limit?](meangirls.png)

-Thankfully, the mathematics in the movie is correct, if poorly type-set (functions names $\sin$, $\ln$, etc should be in normal upright font, not *italics*).
+Fortunately, the mathematics in the movie is correct, if poorly type-set (functions names $\sin$, $\ln$, etc should be in normal upright font, not *italics*).
+Unfortunately, the quiz announcer reads out the questions as "Find the limit of this equation.", which grates.
+It's not an equation is it -- I don't see an equals sign!

 Here's the limit
 $$\lim_{x \to 0}\left ( \frac{\ln(1-x) - \sin(x)}{1- \cos^2(x)}\right ).$$